apache/cordova-docs/www/docs/en/2.4.0/cordova/device/device.name.md

 device.name
 ===========
-WARNING: device.name is deprecated as of version 2.3.0, use <a href="device.model.html">device.model</a> instead
+WARNING: device.name is deprecated as of version 2.3.0, use device.model instead

 Get the device's model name.